vivian1912/documentation-en/docs/api/rpc.md

 ### Get Information for a Specific Block

 By default, it returns the latest block header.
-You can also query a specific block header or block information including the transaction body.
+You can also query a specific block header or block information, including the transaction body.
 ```
 rpc GetBlock (BlockReq) returns (BlockExtention) {};
 ```